 Consistent with the statute, regulation and PRM, a provider must bill the State and the State must process the bills or claims to produce a remittance advice for each beneficiary to determine their Medicaid status, at the time of service and the State's liability for unpaid Medicare deductible and coinsurance amounts.
 Thus, it is unacceptable for a provider to write-off a Medicare bad debt as worthless without first billing the State and receiving a determination from the State.
-Even in cases where the provider has calculated that the State has no liability for outstanding deductible and coinsurance amounts, the provider must bill the State and receive a remittance advice before claiming a bad debt as worthless because, as stated above, the State has the most current and accurate information to make a determination on the beneficiaries' status at the time of the services and to determine the State's cost sharing liability for all covered stays of dual eligible beneficiaries.
+Even in cases where the provider has calculated that the State has no liability for outstanding deductible and coinsurance amounts, the provider must bill for cost reporting periods prior to January 1, 2004 may not reopen the provider's cost reports to accept alternative documentation for such cost reporting periods.
+This hold harmless policy affects only those providers with cost reports that were open as of the date of the issuance of the memorandum relating to cost reporting periods before January 1, 2004 and who relied on the previous language of section 1102.3L in providing documentation.
+The cost years in this case are all post-the hold harmless cost years.
+The relevance to the hold harmless provision in this case maybe whether it was applied for some of the Providers' prior cost years raised during the discussion of whether the MAC had made payments prior to 2006.